Why folic acid ain’t no good (but folate rocks)

 We can uptake up to 200mcg of folic acid in our gut receptors per day, but often we are taking in more than this in ‘fortified’ foods like bread, flour, cereals and so on.

 Check your labels – if it says folic acid or even just folate, without specifying the type, avoid it.
 It’s all folic acid.
+We’ll discuss soon why folic acid isn’t very good, but first, why is food fortified with folic acid in the first place?

-In the North America, Costa Rica, Chile, South Africa, Australia, and other countries, fortifying cereals and grains (flour, bread, breakfast cereals, drinks) with folic acid was a mandated intervention1,2 like fluoride in water and iodine in salt to try to stop neural tube defects in babies, caused by low folate in the mother.
+In North America, Costa Rica, Chile, South Africa, Australia, and other countries, fortifying cereals and grains (flour, bread, breakfast cereals, drinks) with folic acid was a mandated intervention1,2 like fluoride in water and iodine in salt to try to stop neural tube defects in babies, caused by low folate in the mother.

 Which it largely did – but it can also have some very serious implications for those with genetic variations/mutations like MTHFR (nearly half the population) and anyone with a folic-acid-heavy diet.